-Balance at January 1, 2012 \$ 349 Increase based on tax positions taken in the current year Decrease based on tax positions taken in the current year Balance at December 31, 2012 \$ 349
+Balance at January 1, 2012 \$ 349 Increase based on tax positions taken in the current year Decrease based on tax positions taken in the current year Balance at December 31, 2012 349 Increase based on tax positions taken in the current year Decrease based on tax positions taken in the current year Balance at December 31, 2013 \$ 349

-The amount of unrecognized tax benefits at December 31, 2012, if ultimately recognized, will reduce our annual effective tax rate.
+The amount of unrecognized tax benefits at December 31, 2013, if ultimately recognized, will reduce our annual effective tax rate.

 We are subject to taxation in the U.S. and various state, local and foreign jurisdictions.
-As of December 31, 2012, the Company is no longer subject to U.S. Federal tax examinations for years before 2009.
-We remain subject to examination by state and local tax authorities for tax years 2008 through 2012.
+As of December 31, 2013, the Company is no longer subject to U.S. Federal tax examinations for years before 2010.
+We remain subject to examination by state and local tax authorities for tax years 2009 through 2013.
 Foreign jurisdictions have statutes of limitations generally ranging from 2 to 6 years.
-Years still open to examination by foreign tax authorities in major jurisdictions include Canada (2008 onward), Hong Kong (2007 onward) and Poland (2008 onward).
-We do not presently anticipate that our unrecognized tax benefits will significantly increase or decrease prior to September 15, 2013, the due date for the U.S. Federal tax return; however, actual developments in this area could differ from those currently expected.
+Years still open to examination by foreign tax authorities in major jurisdictions include Canada (2009 onward), Hong Kong (2008 onward) and Poland (2008 onward).
+We do not presently anticipate that our unrecognized tax benefits will significantly increase or decrease prior to September 15, 2014, the due date for the U.S. Federal tax return; however, actual developments in this area could differ from those currently expected.